 As Director of Grey Faction, I’d like to take this opportunity to be as clear as possible about what we believe, who we oppose, and what our ultimate goal is.
 I hope you can read the following with an open mind.

 We believe that everyone should have access to mental health care that is effective, safe, and evidence-based.
 That means we oppose forms of therapy that are ineffective, dangerous, and based in pseudoscience.
 These include conversion therapy and recovered memory therapy.
-As a campaign of The Satanic Temple, we primarily focus on recovered memory therapy — the lifeblood of the Satanic Panic.
+As a campaign of The Satanic Temple, we primarily focus on all forms of recovered memory therapy — the lifeblood of the Satanic Panic.